open-cogsci/osdoc/content/pages/tutorials/aps.md

 This *block_loop* will execute *trial_sequence* four times.
 Once while `soa` is 100 and `target` is 'F', once while `soa` is 100 and `target` is 'H', etc. The order in which the rows are walked through is random, but can also be set to sequential in the top-right of the tab.

-A `sequence` consists of a series of items that are executed one after another.
-A prototypical `sequence` is the *trial_sequence*, which corresponds to a single trial.
-For example, a basic *trial_sequence* might consist of a `sketchpad`, to present a stimulus, a `keyboard_response`, to collect a response, and a `logger`, to write the trial information to the log file.
+A SEQUENCE consists of a series of items that are executed one after another.
+A prototypical SEQUENCE is the *trial_sequence*, which corresponds to a single trial.
+For example, a basic *trial_sequence* might consist of a SKETCHPAD, to present a stimulus, a KEYBOARD_RESPONSE, to collect a response, and a LOGGER, to write the trial information to the log file.

 %--
 figure:
  id: FigExampleSequence
  source: 6.png
  caption: |
-  An example of a `sequence` item used as a trial sequence.
+  An example of a SEQUENCE item used as a trial sequence.
 (This example is not related to the experiment created in this tutorial.
 --%

-You can combine `loop`s and `sequence`s in a hierarchical way, to create trial blocks, and practice and experimental phases.
+You can combine LOOPs and SEQUENCEs in a hierarchical way, to create trial blocks, and practice and experimental phases.
 For example, the *trial_sequence* is called by the *block_loop*.
 Together, these correspond to a single block of trials.
 One level up, the *block_sequence* is called by the *practice_loop*.
 Together, these correspond to the practice phase of the experiment.

 </div>

 ## Step 2: Define the independent variables

 We will limit ourselves to two independent variables: `word` and `displacement`.
 The variable `word` simply contains the word that the participant must identify on a given trial.
 The variable `displacement` is the horizontal displacement of the word in pixels, where 0 is the central position.
-Fortunately, we do not need to type in all combinations of `word` and `displacement`, but can use the `loop`'s variable wizard to generate a factorial design for us.
+Fortunately, we do not need to type in all combinations of `word` and `displacement`, but can use the LOOP's variable wizard to generate a factorial design for us.
 To do this, select the *block_loop* item and click on the 'Variable wizard' button.

 Type the variable names on the first row of the variable wizard, an each level at the rows below.
 For `word`, just select some arbitrary five-letter words and non-words.
 (Or, if you're a psycholinguist, feel free to make an informed selection.)
 For `displacement`, we choose -60, -30, 0, 30, and 60.
 This corresponds to the horizontal displacement in pixels.
 Later, we will choose the font size such that 30 px corresponds to the width of a single letter.
 Click on the 'Ok' button to generate your design.